Add, remove & assign phone numbers on demand

 Auto-reply: Send pre-written messages to calls you miss and keep the conversation going.

-Mass text: Broadcast messages to groups of people based on the lists you create.
+Mass text: Broadcast SMS to groups of people based on the lists you create.

-Enhanced chat: Talk to your customers using texting tools and an easy interface for better customer service.
+Enhanced messaging: Talk to your customers using texting tools and an easy interface for better customer service.

 Multi-media engagement: By sending audio, video and texts and centrally managing them, you can turn your phone into a unified communication system.